1231varun/snake-game-agent/README.md

 - **Classic Snake Game**: Arrow key controls, growing when eating food
 - **Web-Based Interface**: Play directly in your browser
 - **Reinforcement Learning Agent**: Train an AI to learn the game
+- **Visual Training**: Browser-based visualization of the training process in real-time
+- **Incremental Learning**: Resume training from previously saved models
 - **Visualization Tools**: Training metrics and performance graphs
 - **Docker Support**: Cross-platform play and training (Linux, macOS, and Windows)